 A national vision for industrial biotechnology

-London, June 6, 2018.
-Leaders and luminaries from the UK biotech industry, academia and policy community gather at an event in Parliament to launch the UK’s National Strategy for the IB sector.
-Organized by the UK Bioindustry Association (BIA) and hosted by Daniel Zeichner, the MP for Cambridge, the event introduced a report that set out an ambitious vision and roadmap for the UK IB sector from 2018-2030.
+London, 6 June 2018.
+Leaders and luminaries from the UK biotech industry, academia and policy community gather at an event in Parliament to launch the UK’s National Strategy for the industrial biotechnology sector.
+Organized by the UK Bioindustry Association (BIA) and hosted by Daniel Zeichner, the MP for Cambridge, the event introduced a report that set out an ambitious vision and roadmap for the UK industrial biotechnology sector from 2018-2030.
 The report, Growing the UK Industrial Biotechnology Base: A National Industrial Biotechnology Strategy to 2030, was published by the Industrial Biotechnology Leadership Forum (IBLF), an industry-led initiative to progress an industrial biotech economy in the UK.

 What role for responsible innovation?

-In this two-part commentary, we look at the ways in which the UK’s National sector engages with ideas of responsible research and innovation (RRI).
-We ask: How does the National Strategy present the wider implications of IB innovation, including issues arising from uncertainties and unintended consequences?
+In this two-part commentary, we look at the ways in which the UK’s sector engages with ideas of responsible research and innovation (RRI).
+We ask: How does the national strategy present the wider implications of industrial biotechnology innovation, including issues arising from uncertainties and unintended consequences?
 And how does the report engage with ideas of RRI and related practices of public engagement, stakeholder involvement and anticipation of unpredictable futures?